SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.markdown

 categories: School Gaming
 ---

-This special post contains a list of educational games and my reflections about the benefits of gaming at school.
+This special post contains a list of educational games, tons of links about this topic and my reflections on the benefits of gaming at school.

+{: .box-note}
+<span class="material-icons-outlined">info</span> This post talks about video games, but don't worry if you are not an expert!
+You don't need prior knowledge or experience in them.
+Just knowing a general definition of video games and some examples is enough.

 With the rising popularity of video games, playing them has become a normal activity for millions of us all over the world.
 They are popular at every age but especially people of younger generations love them, me included.

 I'm not inventing that: today, according to ESA (Entertainment Software Association), nearly 227 million Americans (69% of all USA population) play video games and three quarters of kids under 18 play them weekly!
 I encourage you to read the [source](https://www.theesa.com/resource/2021-essential-facts-about-the-video-game-industry/) for more interesting stats.
 Furthermore, in 2018, the Pew Research Center reported in an article ([Teens, Social Media and Technology 2018](https://www.pewresearch.org/internet/2018/05/31/teens-social-media-technology-2018/)) that 83% of teen girls and 97% of teen boys played video games (whether on a computer, game console or smartphone).

+{: .box-warning}
+<span class="material-icons-outlined">report_problem</span> Wanting to keep this post as truthful as possible, I must warn you not to take this statistics as absolute truths in the representation of the society.
+Other articles, such as [this one](https://www.pewresearch.org/internet/2015/08/06/chapter-3-video-games-are-key-elements-in-friendships-for-many-boys/), and others can present variable results and there isn't a universal conclusion.
+I talk about the gender difference later, if you are interested.

 As I said in the previous post, video games are one of my passions since I was younger, and with time I learned that they are not only a way to have fun or to ward off the boredom, but also a precious tool that can be used in many useful ways.